-POLST – Physician Orders for Life-Sustaining Treatment
+POLST – Portable Orders for Life-Sustaining Treatment

-In addition to an advance directive, your loved one should talk with his or her health care provider about a Physician Orders for Life-Sustaining Treatment (POLST).
+In addition to an advance directive, your loved one should talk with his or her health care provider about a Portable Orders for Life-Sustaining Treatment (POLST).
 This is literally an order from a doctor detailing the life support treatments your relative wishes to receive or not receive.
 Think of it like a prescription.

 Across all settings